LoriWard/Web-Design-Challenge/README.md

 # Web-Design-Challenge
 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.
+My Web Visualization Dashboard is at https://loriward.github.io/Web-Design-Challenge/index.html.

 # Web Design Homework - Web Visualization Dashboard (Latitude)